Personal Budget

 • $50 fun things

-And then find out what is left over from what you earned.
+And then discover what's left over from what you earned.

 Example: Sam earned $2500 last month,

 Great!
 Sam has $435 left over.
-It is important to have some left over here, as we will need it for other things later.
+It is important to have some left over here, as we'll need it for other things later.

-Your Turn: Complete your list of wants and needs, and compare it to your income, hopefully there is some left too.
+Your Turn: Complete your list of wants and needs, and compare it to your income, hopefully there's some left too.

 How did you go?
 You might need to cut your amounts back a little.
-We will look at that soon.
+We'll look at that soon.

 Budget for the Whole Year